sknief/digitalyeast/README.md

 ## Acknowledgments

 * Nick O'brien for his helpful feedback.
-* Daniel Ortiz-Barrientos for his feedback and for taking me on as a supervisor.
+* Daniel Ortiz-Barrientos for his help and for taking me on as a supervisor.

 -----------------------------------------------------------------------------------------------------------------------------------